Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

         It is recommended to prefer those over instantiating this class directly, as they generally provide a simpler interface.

-    :param Clause selection: base selection to apply to the data grid
+    :param Clause selection: base selection to apply to the data grid.
+        The table of this selection must be a 'related' table – either an ancestor or descendant.
     :param Table table: resolve table of the data grid
     :param int max_rows: maximum number of records to return *(default is 1000)*
     :param Session session: current Apteco API session